ABuffEr/AdvCmd/README.md

 `clone https://github.com/ABuffEr/AdvCmd.git`

-or perhaps pre-set switches for a command (already included):
+or perhaps pre-set switches for a command (examples already included):

 `alias add dir "dir /b /o:g"`

+`alias add ffmpeg "ffmpeg -hide_banner"`

 (see alias without arguments for help);

-run some useful batch (located in Utils folder), such as MyIP (to get your Internet IP), Add2Run (to add voices callable from Run dialog) and HideBatch (to generate a .vbs that hides specified .bat execution).
+run some useful batch (located in Utils folder), such as MyIP (to get your Internet IP), Add2Run (to add voices callable from Run dialog), choco-install and choco-packages (to install and query Chocolatey, the package manager for Windows) and HideBatch (to generate a .vbs that hides specified .bat execution).